 Naps can help athletes become more alert and perform better on the field or court.
 The length of a nap and when a person should nap depend on the individual’s needs, preferences, and schedule.
 Naps can be extremely beneficial to athletes who are tired at specific times but need it the most.

 Athletes have long been using napping as an effective tool for recovering from the stresses of training, competing, and traveling.
-There are different lengths that naps provide different benefits, but all must last at least 20 minutes in order to be effective.
+There are different lengths that naps provide different benefits, but all must last at least 20 minutes but maximum 30 minutes in order to be effective – even according to NASA.
 After 20 minutes, there is an immediate sleep inertia effect from a longer nap; however, this effects lasts longer than this amount of time.
 A shorter power nap will not have this effect.

 Sleep inertia is defined as feeling groggy or disoriented after waking up from sleep.
 It takes time for people to feel fully awake after taking a nap .
 Longer naps cause sleep inertia due to the feeling of grogginess.
 This can last for up to an hour after waking up from a nap.
 However, longer naps are more beneficial than shorter ones in most cases, but they carry risks.
 A person who takes a long nap may not be able to function as well as they normally would when they wake up.